The Ultimate LinkedIn Profile for Freelance Success This Year

 Over the past few years, a LinkedIn profile has become a powerful tool in helping freelancers get steady, high-paying clients.
 More and more clients are using LinkedIn to find freelancers, and to check us out before contacting us about freelance work.
 Also, colleagues are using LinkedIn to check out freelancers before they make a referral.

-In 2021, the use of LinkedIn to find and vet freelancers is growing.
+And the use of LinkedIn to find and vet freelancers continues to grow.
 That’s great news for freelancers.

 Because it’s so much easier when clients find us than when we have to find and market to them.